 \section{Appendix A: Workflow of the symmetric blind reconciliation}

-Here we give a detailed description of the workflow of the proposed symmetric blind reconciliation.
+Here, we give a detailed description of the workflow of the proposed symmetric blind reconciliation.
 The general scheme is presented in Fig.~\ref{fig:methods}(a).

-First, we assume that Alice and Bob have an estimated value of QBER $\qe$, which comes from preceding error estimation step or previous rounds of post-processing procedure.
-Parties start with choosing of the optimal code among set (pool) of available LDPC codes according to $\qe$ and desired starting efficiency $\fst$ (in all our discussions it was set to unity).
-For each code, specified by its $m\times n$ parity matrix $\Hb$ (with $m<n$), parties calculate the number of shortened ($s$) or punctured $(p)$ symbols that is required to obtain desired efficiency $\fst$ from not adaptable efficiency $f_0=m/\left[n\;\hb(\qe)\right]$ as follows:
+First, we assume that Alice and Bob have an estimated value of QBER $\qe$, which comes from the preceding error estimation step or previous rounds of post-processing procedure.
+Parties start with choosing the optimal code from a set (pool) of available LDPC codes according to $\qe$ and desired starting efficiency $\fst$ (in all of our discussions, it is set to unity).
+For each code, specified by its $m\times n$ parity matrix $\Hb$ (with $m<n$), parties calculate the number of shortened ($s$) or punctured $(p)$ symbols that is required to obtain desired efficiency $\fst$ from the nonadaptable efficiency $f_0=m/\left[n\;\hb(\qe)\right]$ as follows:

 for $f_0>f_{\mathrm{start}}$, and

 for $f_0<f_{\mathrm{start}}$.